Vennverse/autojobr-main/MARKETING_MATERIAL.md

 ## Key Accomplishments to Highlight

 🎯 **Job Seeker Superpowers**
-- Chrome extension for LinkedIn that applies intelligently without detection
+- Chrome extension for 50+ job boards (LinkedIn, Indeed, Glassdoor, and more) that applies intelligently without detection
 - Referral marketplace connecting you with company insiders
 - AI interview coaching that builds genuine confidence
 - Resume intelligence that shows exactly what hiring systems see